mshanGithub/msbotframework/specs/testing/testing.md

     It would be also good to be able to assert the InputHint property of the response.

+7. As a Security engineer, I would like to use [Microsoft Security Risk Detection](https://www.microsoft.com/en-us/security-risk-detection/) to find security bugs in my bot

 ### Language models scenarios

 1. As an NLU engineer, I would like to be able to run batch tests scripts against my language models to validate the utterances and entities my bot expects get resolved as expected.